Thertzlor/Revenant/README.md

 2. Download the latest release of Revenant from the releases section and unpack it the source files into a folder called "revenant" folder in the install location of LGS.
 This is the default location assumed by the template profile but you can unpack it anywhere and then adjust some settings in the next step.

-3. From the `start` folder of the Revenant directory copy the contents of the `LGS_Template.lua` file and paste it into the *lua scripting* window of the LGS profile.
+3. Import or copy the contents of the `LGS_Template.lua` file in Revenant's `start` directory into the *lua scripting* window of your LGS profile.
 [If you put Revenant into some other folder than your LGS installation, you will have to adjust the values of the `rv.path` and `rv.configPath` values].

 > [!TIP]
 If you have a G600 you can skip step one and directly import the `example.xml` Template profile in the `start` folder instead of step 3.